+In every camp from 8 to 20 readers.
 In every camp from 8 to 20 branch libraries are maintained in Y. M. C. A., K. of C., and Y. W. C. A. buildings, and in hospital reading rooms; and each branch needs from 500 to 1,500 of the A. L. A. books.

-Library Deposit Stations containing 50 to 100 books each are being actablished in her
+Library Deposit Stations containing 50 to 100 hooks each are being actablished in hos and by the purchase of books in Europe.
+A librarian has been sent to France to supervise their distribution, and to make certain that every organization which serves our troops is supplied with the books it needs.